Daryl Peach: United Kingdom number one again...

-In 2005, Peach competed in all six Euro Tour events, reaching the main stages in each of them.
-He reached the round-of-16 stage at the Belgium and Swiss Opens, the quarter-finals at the German and Costa Del Sol Opens, and the semi-finals of the Austria Open.
-He later reached the quarter-finals of the WPA World Eight-ball Championship, after defeating Souquet in the round of 16, losing to eventual champion Wu Jia-qing.
+In 2005, Peach reached the main stages of all six Euro Tour events.
+He progressed to the round-of-16 stage at the Belgium and Swiss Opens, the quarter-finals at the German and Costa Del Sol Opens, and the semi-finals of the Austria Open.
+He later reached the quarter-finals of the WPA World Eight-ball Championship, after defeating Ralf Souquet in the round of 16, losing to eventual champion Wu Jia-qing.
 His season results led him to become the number one ranked player in the United Kingdom, a position that was becoming to be a given for Peach.

 This success gave him the opportunity to represent England at the 2006 World Cup of Pool doubles event, where he partnered Steve Davis.
-In the first round, the pair defeated the South Korean team of Jeong Young-hwa and Lee Gun-jae 9–6, but lost in the quarter-finals to Earl Strickland and Rodney Morris of the United States. in late 2006, Peach decided to enter a qualifying event in Holland to win a place on the new International Pool Tour (IPT), which he won.
-He played in both the IPT World Open (eight-ball) and the IPT North American Open, finishing in 17th and 7th places, respectively.
+In the first round, the pair defeated the South Korean team of Jeong Young-hwa and Lee Gun-jae 9–6, but lost in the quarter-finals to Earl Strickland and Rodney Morris of the United States.
+In late 2006, Peach decided to enter a qualifying event in Holland to win a place on the new International Pool Tour (IPT), which he won.
+He played in the IPT World Open (eight-ball), finishing in 17th place, and the IPT North American Open, where he finished seventh.

 World nine-ball champion (2007)

-In 2007, Peach won his first Euro Tour event, the German Open.On route to the final, he beat Alex Lely 10-6, Dzmitry Chuprov 10–3, Niels Feijen 10–7, Thorsten Hohmann 10–7, and David Alcaide 10–5.
+In 2007, Peach won his first Euro Tour event, the German Open.
+En route to the final, he beat Alex Lely 10–6, Dzmitry Chuprov 10–3, Niels Feijen 10–7, Thorsten Hohmann 10–7, and David Alcaide 10–5.
 In the final, he defeated Dimitri Jungo 10–3.